huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_dedicated_instance.md

 * `cpu_architecture` - (Optional, String, ForceNew) The ECS cpu architecture of instance, Default value is `x86`.
   Changing this will create a new instance.

+* `group_id` - (Optional, String, ForceNew) The instance group ID used by the WAF dedicated instance in ELB mode.
+  Changing this will create a new instance.

 ## Attributes Reference

 The following attributes are exported: